ChinaBluecat/ALBGE/readme_EN.md

 - 3. Execute the command "python graph_generator.py" to generate the provenance graph of each attack simulation.
 The generated graph will be saved in "./save/gml/*.gml" .
 - 4. Divide those *.gml files into training_set and testing_set, move them into "./save/gml/train/" & "./save/gml/test/" folders respectively.
 - 5. Execute the command "python train_data_generator.py" to extract behavior graph of process entities.
 It will generate *.pt file in "./save/data/train/" and "./save/data/test/" path respectively.
 - 6. Execute the command "python training.py -h", you can change the parameters as your wish, or just execute the command "python training.py" with default setting.
-Training results output in "./save/trace",
+Training results output in "./save/trace", "./utils/plot_.py" can be used for diagram ploting.

+We provide generated "provenance_graph" and "behavior_graph" dataset to recurrent our experiment.
+If you use them, you can skip the step 1 to 5.
+Download: https://drive.google.com/drive/folders/18PZz2wcsCKJN17gLiDLRJMltQ04bLi43?usp=drive_link